LJMU Initial Teacher Education Programme logo

 During the Year 3 placement, student teachers have more independent responsibility for planning and teaching lessons which are well matched to the needs of groups and individuals, and for planning units of work as part of an ambitious curriculum, with a positive impact on pupil progress.

-Mid- point and end of Placement reviews are completed by ITT Mentors in schools.
-In Year 3, these reviews assess progress against the Teachers’ Standards.
+Mid- point and end of Placement reviews are completed by General Mentors (ITT Mentors) in schools.
+In Year 3, these reviews assess progress against the Teachers' Standards.
 By the end of the Year 3 placement, we expect student teachers to:

 • To meet the requirements of LJMU's ITE curriculum, which incorporates Part 1 and Part 2 of the Teachers' Standards, and therefore be recommended for QTS.